Now booking for weddings and events in 2026, 2027 & 2028

 Is live music actually worth the cost at a wedding?

 For most couples, it's one of the most unanimously praised decisions they made.
-A live singer creates atmosphere that a playlist simply can't — the spontaneity, the visual presence, the way a room responds to a real human voice.
+A live singer creates atmosphere that a playlist simply can't.
+The spontaneity, the visual presence, the way a room responds to a real human voice.
 Guests notice it, talk about it, and remember it.
 The question is less whether live music adds value, and more which performer delivers on that promise.
 A professional artist with the right repertoire, the right equipment, and experience reading a room will elevate every moment they're part of.
-I've performed at weddings and events across Scotland and consistently receive feedback from couples that the music was one of the highlights of the day — which, ultimately, is exactly what it should be.
+I've performed at weddings and events across Scotland and consistently receive feedback from couples that the music was one of the highlights of the day.
+Which, ultimately, is exactly what it should be.

-When does a wedding singer usually perform during a ceremony?
+When do you perform during a ceremony?

 As early as possible — ideally 12 to 18 months ahead for a Saturday in peak season (May to September).
 Popular dates, particularly summer Saturdays and school holiday weekends, fill up quickly for any professional singer who is in consistent demand.
 If your wedding is 6–9 months away, availability may still exist but your options narrow.
 Under 3 months and you're into genuinely limited territory at the quality end of the market.
 A holding enquiry costs nothing, and most professional singers will confirm availability before you commit.
 I typically book 12–18 months in advance for peak-season dates across Central Scotland, so it's always worth reaching out early even if you're still in the early stages of planning.

-What areas in Scotland do you cover as a wedding singer?
+What areas of Scotland do you cover?

 I am based in Central Scotland and regularly perform at weddings across Glasgow, Edinburgh, Lanarkshire, Stirling, and Ayrshire.
 I'm happy to travel further for weddings if required.